MKLab-ITI/pygrank/docs/basics/evaluation.md

 - *prepend_all_nodes:* If True, creates a first community that holds all graph nodes.
 Default is False. graph_api=nx,

-    To make sure that any kind of experiment is performed only adequately many data, communities with less than 1% of graph nodes are omitted from loaders 1-4.
-Control this default argument

-## Benchmarks

-All the above loaders take as an argument a list of datasets and, if convenient, a secondary argument of a directory location `path="data"` (take care *not* to add a trailing slash) in which to download or load the datasets from.
-Loaders are iterables and thus they need to be re-defined to traverse through datasets again.
-For example, the following code can be used to load datasets for overlapping community detection given that each node community should be experimented on separately.
+ The following code can be used to load datasets for overlapping community detection given that each node community should be experimented on separately.

 ```python
 import pygrank as pg